Hawaii Disabled Veteran Benefits

 What it is: a real property tax break on your home, administered by your county real property tax / assessment office (not the state).
 Every county requires that the home be owned and occupied as your principal residence and that the VA certify your disability.
 The rating that qualifies, the dollar benefit, the form, and the deadline all differ by island.
 None of these are automatic; you must file.

-The routes to a FULL exemption, spelled out by county:
+The routes to a FULL exemption (down to just the minimum tax), spelled out by county:

-- Kauaʻi County — exemption up to a taxable-value cap at 80–100%.
-A veteran rated 80% to 100% service-connected disabled (from injuries received on active duty) is exempt from property tax on the home up to $50,000 of taxable value (confirm the current cap; value above it is taxed).
-File the "Claim for Homes of Disabled Veteran Exemption (80% to 100% Disability)" with the Real Property Assessment Section; the filing deadline for the coming assessment year is September 30.
+- Kauaʻi County — 80% or higher (raised from 100%, effective July 1, 2025).
+A veteran rated 80% to 100% service-connected disabled (from injuries received on active duty) has a home exempt from property tax except the county's minimum tax (about $150/year — confirm with the office).
+Kauaʻi widened this from a 100%-only benefit to 80%+ under a 2023 county-code amendment that took effect July 1, 2025.
+File the "Claim for Homes of Disabled Veteran Exemption (80% to 100% Disability)" (Rev. 10.01.2025) with the Real Property Assessment Section by September 30.
 The office can contact the VA to verify your rating, or may ask you to supply the certification.
+The exemption continues for a widow or widower who remains unmarried and lives in the home as their principal residence.
 Real Property Assessment, (808) 241-4224.

 Below your county's veteran threshold (for example a 30–60% rating, where no county offers a disabled-veteran exemption), the standard county home exemption (owner-occupant, and age-based tiers) may still lower your bill.
 Ask your county real property office which general exemptions you qualify for.